kaizencycle/Kaizen-OS/docs/CIVIC_MOUNT_INTEGRATION.md

 ## License

-This implementation is part of Civic OS and follows the same MIT License.
+This implementation is part of Kaizen OS and follows the same MIT License.